Katip Sumat uprising: Revolt in Southern Vietnam

 In such circumstances, Minh Mang then sought to ease his assimilation progress of the Cham, switching to condemn the rapid spreading of Islam and militant Islamism in Southern Vietnam.
 His agenda became "preventing Islamic extremism" instead of previously "assimilating the Chams", seeking sorts of divisions and sectarian disputes among the Cham, which provided him supports from moderate Cham Bani and Cham Hindus, thus weakening the Islamic movement's position.

 Among the leadership of the Katip Sumat uprising, fragile began growing.
-A leader of the movement, awal Ja Thak Wa–a moderate Cham Shi'a Bani cleric–protested against the radical zealot faction of katip Sumat.
-Cham documents assert that disputes between Ja Thak Wa and Sumat were related to critics of Sumat's snatching of the national liberation movement and turned it into his own campaign to spread Islam and establish an Islamic state in Vietnam while Ja Thak Wa's goals were to reestablish the Cham state along with Hindu-Bani traditions.
-Sumat turned against and maneuvered to expel Ja Thak Wa out of the movement by appealing the Hue court to arrest Ja Thak Wa.
+A leader of the movement, Awal Ja Thak Wa–a moderate Cham Shi'a Bani cleric–protested against the zealot faction of Katip Sumat.
+Cham documents assert that disputes between Ja and Sumat were related to critics of Sumat's snatching of the national liberation movement and turned it into his own campaign to spread Islam and establish an Islamic state in Vietnam while Ja's goals were to reestablish the Cham state along with Hindu-Bani traditions.
+Sumat turned against and maneuvered to expel Ja out of the movement by appealing the Hue court to arrest Ja.
 Sumat also attacked other leaders of the movement in a power struggle.
-Ja Thak Wa soon later decided to split from Sumat and formed his resistance front focusing on Cham emancipation from Vietnamese rules, and his movement rallied all peoples regardless of religion and ethnicity to revolt against the Vietnamese court.
+Ja soon later decided to split from Sumat and formed his resistance front focusing on Cham emancipation from Vietnamese rules, and his movement rallied all peoples regardless of religion and ethnicity to revolt against the Vietnamese court.
 The rebellion of Ja Thak Wa was considered more popular and dangerous to the Hue court.
 Lacking unity and popular support, by late 1833 or early 1834, the Katip Sumat uprising either had been dissipated by itself or crushed by government forces, and Sumat himself disappeared from the scene.